 Facilitator Training is a two-day course that trains individuals to facilitate support and education groups.
 Participants include individuals from not-for-profit organizations, government employees, organizations supporting individuals with disabilities, self-help/peer groups, and others.
 For more information please call CMHA at 403-342-2266.
 The Facilitator Training course is designed to meet the training needs of people facilitating time […]Continue readingFacilitator Training

 Based on requests from employers and community groups, educational sessions can be tailor-made to meet corresponding needs.
 Fees are dependent on the length of the presentation and other factors.
 For more information, call our office at (403) 342-2266 or e-mail us at firstname.lastname@example.org.

 Our Friendship Circle provides opportunities to develop and strengthen relationships, participate in community life, and enhance leadership and mentoring abilities.
 Graduates of the Art of Friendship course, WRAP, or the Living Well with a Mental Illness course may attend Friendship Circle at any time.
-People who wish to participate, but have not yet completed one […]Continue readingFriendship Circle
+People who wish to participate, but have not participated in other […]Continue readingFriendship Circle